 Cards often depicted Santa Claus, Father Christmas, trees, children, winter scenes, and activities.
 Find them at stationary and antique stores.
 Reproductions are also widely available at home decorating shops.
 Hang them around mirrors, hang on trees, or hang a shadowbox display on the wall.

-Ivy, mistletoe, and other greenery were often put up in Victorian era homes.
-Thought to help usher in spring, greenery can be placed almost anywhere.
+Ivy, mistletoe, and other greenery were a holiday fixture in Victorian era homes.
+People thought this type of decoration would help usher in spring, you can place greenery anywhere.
 Consider using greens in the following places:

 - Fireplace mantels

 - Around staircases